 18.1.
 No Guest will be liable to pay, nor entitled to receive, any general average contribution in respect of any property taken with them on the Vessel.

 19.1.
-Guest or Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grants to Carrier, and any other person or entity that Carrier may authorize, the right to photograph, film and/or record Guest and/or Responsible Adult's minor child or ward by any means including through the Vessel’s system of Closed Circuit Television cameras, and furthermore, Guest and Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grant to Carrier and Carrier's parent, related and affiliated companies and their respective successors, licensees and assigns, forever and throughout the world, the right to use such photographs, film, images, tapings and/or recordings of Guest's and/or Responsible Adult's minor child's or ward's likeness, voice and sound, as the case may be, in all media and in all forms, including, without limitation, advertising, promotional materials, publicity, digitized images, broadcasts, videos, films, commercials, and merchandise without further compensation or any limitation whatsoever, and all rights, title, interest in copyrights therein shall be Carrier's sole property, free from all claims by Guest (or Responsible Adult's minor child or ward) or any person deriving any rights or interests from Guest or Responsible Adult's minor child or ward.
+Guest or Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grants to Carrier, and any other person or entity that Carrier may authorize, the right to photograph, film and/or record Guest and/or Responsible Adult's minor child or ward by any means including through the Vessel’s system of Closed Circuit Television cameras, and furthermore, Guest and Responsible Adult (on behalf of Responsible Adult's minor child or ward) hereby grant to Carrier and Carrier's Affiliates and their respective successors, licensees and assigns, forever and throughout the world, the right to use such photographs, film, images, tapings and/or recordings of Guest's and/or Responsible Adult's minor child's or ward's likeness, voice and sound, as the case may be, in all media and in all forms, including, without limitation, advertising, promotional materials, publicity, digitized images, broadcasts, videos, films, commercials, merchandise, governmental investigations, and litigation without further compensation or any limitation whatsoever, and all rights, title, interest in copyrights therein shall be Carrier's sole property, free from all claims by Guest (or Responsible Adult's minor child or ward) or any person deriving any rights or interests from Guest or Responsible Adult's minor child or ward.
 In addition, Guest or Responsible Adult agrees to indemnify Carrier for any liabilities, claims, actions, damages, costs or expenses (including, but not limited to, attorneys' fees and fees of other professionals) if this consent and release is disavowed by the minor child/ward or on behalf of the minor child/ward.

 20.1.
 Each Clause and provision of this Cruise Contract is severable.
 If any portion of this Cruise Contract shall be determined to be invalid or otherwise unenforceable or without effect, then only such portion shall be deemed severed from the Cruise Contract and all remaining portions shall remain in full force and effect.